 When our own Jennifer in Product Development first told her friends about her idea for a face wash made of oil, they were confused.
 Face wash made from oil?
 But…don’t we wash our faces to remove excess oil?

-Well, turns out that Jenn knows what she’s talking about and Bare Face Cleansing Oil was soon born.
-If you haven’t seen our vid yet, here it is.
-My product review is below it.
+Well, turns out that Jenn knows what she’s talking about, and Bare Face Cleansing Oil was soon born.
+And my face—nay, the world!—would never be the same.

 I wear waterproof mascara (greetings from Seattle) and have accepted that a normal skin cleansing/makeup removing regimen won’t take it all the way off, so I have a bit of mascara residue on at all times.
 It’s the lesser of two evils…without waterproof mascara, I’ll leave work looking good and then walk a few drizzly blocks to show up at happy hour looking like Sad Clown.